Magento vs WooCommerce… Web design agency, Redberries helps you choose

 - Over the next five years, how much do you expect your company to grow?

-Our recommendation to any of our clients is to complete, ask, and answer as many questions as possible about what they want before deciding on WooCommerce or Magento as their future platform.
+Our recommendation to any of our clients is to complete, ask, and answer as many questions as possible about what they want before deciding on WooCommerce vs Magento as their future platform.
 We cannot emphasize how crucial this stage is; if you make a decision now and then change your mind later, it will be a nuisance that you do not need, and it will impact your internet business and burn a hole in your budget.
 As a result, take your time and plan beforehand.

 What can they do in general?